pulp/pulp_installer/roles/galaxy_post_install/README.md

-# Galaxy Post Install
+# galaxy_post_install

-This roles runs galaxy post install configuration
+This roles provides post-install configuration for the galaxy-ng plugin.

 It runs by default when `galaxy-ng` is part of `pulp_install_plugins` variable.
 It is called by the `pulp_common` role.

 ## Role Variables

-`galaxy_importer_settings`: Key value dictionnary that contains the content of galaxy-importer.cfg to be overwritten.
+* `galaxy_importer_settings`: Key value dictionnary that contains the content of galaxy-importer.cfg to be overwritten.
-`galaxy_create_default_collection_signing_service` Boolean on whether or not to create collection signing service.
-See `Variables for the Signing Service`.
+* `galaxy_create_default_collection_signing_service` Boolean on whether or not to create collection signing service.
+See [Variables for the Signing Service](#variables-for-the-signing-service).
 Defaults to `false`

 ## Shared Variables